Lissy93/twitter-sentiment-visualisation/docs/installation-instructions.md

 ## Install Dependencies
 The backend dependencies can be installed using the npm package manager, run: `npm install` to download them into the node_modules directory.

-The frontend dependancies need to be downloaded with Bower.
+The frontend dependencies need to be downloaded with Bower.
 Run `bower install` in the same way to save the frontend libraries and frameworks to the bower_components directory.

 ## Configuring
 Since the application requires access to a few API's to function, you need to provide it with your API keys.
-See the links at the bottom for where you can optain all the necissary keys.
+See the links at the bottom for where you can obtain all the necessary keys.

 Run: `npm run config` to generate a JSON file for you to paste your keys into.
 If your on Windows, then this file should open automatically after running the command, (if not then just open `config\src\keys.coffee`) then just populate it with your stuff then save and close.